If you have any questions about our child care grants, please contact Sonja Banks at firstname.lastname@example.org or 206.526.7944.

 - Have residential custody of your child.
 Children must be UNDER 12 years of age and enrolled in a licensed child care facility of your choosing.
 We award grants directly to the child care facility that is providing full-time or part-time care for your child(ren).
 Please note: If your child is on a waitlist for a child care facility, they must be enrolled prior to the end of your first quarter in our program in order to be considered for continued funding.

-- Attend an approved college or university in King County, Wash.
-This includes: Bellevue College, Cascadia Community College, Green River Community College, Highline Community College, Lake Washington Institute of Technology, North Seattle College, Renton Technical College, Seattle Pacific University, Seattle University, Shoreline Community College, Seattle Central College, South Seattle College, University of Washington (Bothell or Seattle Campuses).
-Students do not have to live in King County, just attend school in King County.
+- Attend an approved college or university.
+This includes: Bellevue College, Cascadia Community College, Edmonds Community College, Everett Community College, Green River Community College, Highline Community College, Lake Washington Institute of Technology, North Seattle College, Pierce College, Renton Technical College, Seattle Central College, Seattle Pacific University, Seattle University, Shoreline Community College, South Seattle College, Tacoma Community College, Washington State University – Everett, University of Washington.

 - Be enrolled for a full course load of 12 credit hours.
 The exception is Summer Quarter, which is optional, and requires 10 credit hours.
 Audited classes (which don’t issue a grade) do not count toward the total credit hour requirement.
 Exceptions to this requirement may be considered on a case-by-case basis for students with required externships.

 - Maintain an overall GPA of 2.5 or greater, each quarter.

 - Be pursuing completion of an undergraduate or graduate degree (associate, bachelor’s or master’s).
 We do not fund students who have a previous degree in an unrelated field (career change), or post-graduate degrees (doctoral candidates).
 We commit to funding Master’s students for one year, either for their 1st or 2nd year.
 Students must reapply to the Child Care Grant Program to be considered for additional funding after completing each degree.